Declare goods you have moved into or out of Northern Ireland to or from member states of the EU using Intrastat

 - supplied free of charge

-- moved in or out of the UK to be used in construction
+- moved in or out of Northern Ireland to be used in construction

 - transferred between 2 branches of your business